 As a duct cleaning contractor, it is your job to ensure a client’s ductwork is cleaned properly.
 Knowing the best practices will give you the confidence to guarantee your customers quality service.

 Air duct cleaning methods vary, but associations like NADCA have established some much-needed standards.
 Generally, ductwork cleaning companies’ clean HVAC systems in four steps:

 - Accessing the system

-- Loosening the dust and debris
+- Loosening the contaminants

-- Collecting the debris
+- Collecting the debris and

 - Sanitizing the ductwork

 Not all premises offer easy access to ductwork.
 Therefore, getting to the ducts that need cleaning can require significant effort.

 The easiest way to access duct interiors is through existing openings.
 These can be supply diffusers, return grills, or duct end caps.
 You may also need to cut entry holes in the duct pipes to get inside with the cleaning tools.

 Once you gain access to the ductwork, the next step is dislodging the dirt stuck on the air duct walls.
 For effective loosening, you need specialized agitation devices.